Case Studies

 TB-1 used for field verification of 6G mobile communication system

 Associate Professor Minseok Kim of Niigata University (at the time of the interview in March 2022) is working on his research theme of radio propagation measurements in outdoor mobile communication environments.
-He has been selected for a research and development project by the Ministry of Internal Affairs and Communications (commonly known as "National Project") and is contributing to the development of next-generation mobile communication systems.
+He was selected for a research and development project by the Ministry of Internal Affairs and Communications (commonly known as "National Project") and is contributing to the development of next-generation mobile communication systems.

 Background (problem)